Last Updated on June 20, 2026 by Daniel Globe

 You don’t always need a store-bought product.
 Several effective solutions are probably already in your home:

 - Chapstick or Vaseline: Apply a thin layer.
-Too much can attract dirt, so use sparingly.
+Too much can attract dirt, so use it sparingly.

 - Graphite from a pencil: Rub pencil lead along the zipper teeth to create a lubricating layer.
-Just be aware it can leave gray marks on lighter fabrics.
+It can leave gray marks on lighter fabrics.

 - Bar soap or wax: Both work on metal and plastic zippers with minimal staining risk.

-- Cooking oil: This works as a temporary fix, but it will spoil over time and isn’t ideal for long-term use.
+- Cooking oil: This works as a temporary fix, but it spoils over time and isn’t ideal for long-term use.

 One thing to avoid: petroleum-based products like standard WD-40.
-The solvents in them can degrade plastic zipper components.
-These DIY fixes are cheap, easy, and effective for keeping your tent zippers running well between camping trips.
+The solvents in them can degrade plastic zipper components over time.
+These DIY fixes are cheap, easy, and effective for keeping your tent zippers running well between trips.

 Cleaning and Maintenance Tips

-While you’re at it, inspect your zippers for bent or misaligned teeth.
-You can gently straighten them with needle-nose pliers to prevent future problems.
+Beyond routine cleaning, inspect your zippers regularly for bent or misaligned teeth.
+You can gently straighten them with needle-nose pliers to prevent bigger problems.

 Metal vs. Plastic Zipper Care